A complete guide of using Claude Code + NotebookLM + Obsidian

 Layer 1 — Obsidian as the host

 Obsidian is a desktop app that watches a folder and indexes every .md file inside it.
-Your vault at ~/YOUR-PATH/the-vault/ is an Obsidian vault — opening it in the app gives you a file tree, a graph, search, backlinks.
+Your vault at ~/YOUR-PATH/the-vault/ is an Obsidian vault — opening it in the app gives you a file tree, a graph, search, and backlinks.

 Layer 2 — Writing notes Obsidian understands